interactiveaudiolab/interactiveaudiolab.github.io/index.md

 ---
 # Welcome!

 We develop technologies that automatically find, label and manipulate perceptually-important structures in sound, with a focus on music as a problem domain.
-We pioneer advances in audio source separation (extracting the sound of one instrument from a string quartet recording), audio database search (matching a sung melody to a Mozart piece available for purchase) and mapping human audio perception to machine-quantifiable measures.
+We pioneer advances in audio source separation (e.g. extracting the sound of one instrument from a string quartet recording), audio database search (matching a sung melody to a Mozart piece available for purchase), new interfaces for audio production tools and more!